 2. A folate or B6 deficiency can increase neuropathy making you super uncomfortable in your own skin.
 Tingling, pins and needles, ant-bite sensation, hot water sensations and more can cause you mental and physical pain that is sometimes unimaginable.
 CLICK HERE to read my article, Akathisias Make You Want to Jump Out of Your Skin.

-3. A long-term deficiency folate creates what I call a “Medication Induced SNP” in your methylation pathway.
+3. A long-term deficiency of folate creates what I call a “Medication Induced SNP” in your methylation pathway.
 So you may not have the gene SNP for a methylation problem, but I’m saying the drugs give you the same effect and block methylation by inducing a blockage where there wasn’t one!
 This is explained in greater detail in my other article called, Genes, Methylation and Your Health.

-5. A build up of homocysteine, secondary to these medications can cause more sulfur in your gut that you’d like.
+5. A build-up of homocysteine, secondary to these medications can cause more sulfur in your gut than you’d like.
 It will affect your digestion!
 Homocysteine is a sulfur-based compound, and in high amounts like above 12 or 15, it’s dangerous.
 Higher amounts are toxic.
 I know a patient whose level is 25 which is the result of chronic ibuprofen use, combined with a methylation SNP, and it causes him to burp about 100 times a day.
 It’s called “sulfur burp” and you can read about it lower down in my article.

 6. Homocysteine is toxic to your brain, it’s not just about heart disease.
 I want that point made very clear.
 Homocysteine is a dangerous poison to your brain and no amount of folic acid fixes it.

 In fact, folic acid, the synthetic form of folate can occupy the receptors on your cells, and cause LESS of the real deal (folate) to get on the cell receptor, and then into the cell.